 - Data transparency is critical to unearthing inequities and is necessary to drive action and accountability toward equity.
-Across all fields and disciplines, it's often true that we measure what matters and what is measured gets done. - To win the innovation wars, stay relevant, and fill their empty cubicles, visionary leaders need to recognize their workplace inequities and make bold moves. - To inspire the next generation of women technologists we must reveal the hidden figures of our past and present by celebrating the intellect and accomplishments of women scientists. - Businesses and families win when employers create safe and flexible work environments that allow all employees to thrive long-term.
+Across all fields and disciplines, it's often true that we measure what matters, and what is measured gets done.
+To win the innovation wars, stay relevant, and fill their empty cubicles, visionary leaders need to recognize their workplace inequities and make bold moves.
+To win the innovation wars, stay relevant, and fill their empty cubicles, visionary leaders need to recognize their workplace inequities and make bold moves. - To inspire the next generation of women and non-binary technologists we must reveal the hidden figures of our past and present by celebrating the intellect and accomplishments of women and non-binary scientists. - Businesses and families win when employers create safe and flexible work environments that allow all employees to thrive long-term.